 Club meetings and special sessions have featured fly-tying, rod building, leader construction, fly casting, and many other activities.
 Outings have included fly fishing for trout, half pounders, and salmon.
 In addition, the club hosts an annual Tube-O-Rama float trip on the Umpqua River fishing for smallmouth bass.

-Once yearly, LUFC sponsors a FlyFishing Expo to introduce the sport of flyfishing to the general public.
-The Expo features lectures and demonstrations by experts in fly fishing, fly tying, fly casting, and conservation.
+Once yearly, LUFC sponsors a Fly Fishing Expo to introduce the sport of fly fishing to the general public.
+The Expo features presentations and demonstrations by experts in fly fishing, fly tying, fly casting, and conservation.

-In 1992, the Lower Umpqua FlyCasters received the “Conservation Club of the Year” award from the Oregon Council of the Federation of Fly Fishers.
+In 1992, the Lower Umpqua Flycasters received the “Conservation Club of the Year” award from the Oregon Council of the Federation of Fly Fishers.
 This was in recognition of our project with sea-run cutthroat trout.

-For our efforts, the Lower Umpqua FlyCasters received the Robert L. Borovicka Conservation Achievement Award from the Western Division of the American Fisheries Society.
+For our efforts the Lower Umpqua Flycasters received the Robert L. Borovicka Conservation Achievement Award from the Western Division of the American Fisheries Society.